hmajid2301/blog/content/slides/reproducible-envs-with-nix/_index.md

 ## What is the problem?

-- Binary `/usr/local/bin/golangci-lint`
+- `/usr/local/bin/golangci-lint`
-- What’s the version of the package it came from?
-- What are the libraries it uses?
-- What configure flags were enabled during the build?
+    - Dependencies
+    - Configuration flags & Env Vars
-- What if you want two versions of the same package?
+    - Two versions of this package

 ---

 There are various other packaging solutions that try to fix these issues:

-- Snap
-- Flatpak
-- Docker
+- Snap/Flatpak
 - asdf
 - virtualenv

 ---

 ## Summary